mongodb-developer/data-federation-tutorial/README.md

 # Run

-- For `archive.py` and `federated_queries.py` you will need your MongoDB Atlas Data Lake URI.
+- For `archive.py` and `federated_queries.py` you will need the URI of your federated instance.
-- For `remove.py` you will need your MongoDB Atlas URI.
+- For `insert.py` and `remove.py` you will need your MongoDB Atlas URI.

+## insert.py

+Inserts documents in `test.orders` of the specified MongoDB cluster.

 ## archive.py